La Terra Trema: Narration

 One by one, the tree's branches wither and fall.

 If there's any relief, a moment's happiness, it's the thought of one's girl.
 And for her, one can do without sleep.
 Because a man's made to be caught by a girl, just as the fishes of the sea are made for those who catch them.

 Critical reception

-La Terra Trema currently holds a 82% approval rating on Rotten Tomatoes.
+La Terra Trema currently holds an 82% approval rating on Rotten Tomatoes.
 It received the International Prize at the 9th Venice International Film Festival in 1948, and was nominated for the Golden Lion.